 Some Christians plan Thanksgiving parties with a hidden agenda.
 They invite their friends and neighbors, international students and immigrants to gather for a Thanksgiving meal.
 The invitations stress the food and friendship.

 Once people arrive, things go well.
 People are relating and connecting.
-The finger food is being consumed.
+Finger food is being consumed.
 Music plays softly underneath the murmur of conversation.

 Is there a better way?

 There are better ways to do evangelism at Thanksgiving gatherings.
-Honest thanksgiving Evangelism can bring more honor to Christ than manipulation or deceit that the setting above sets up.
+Honest Thanksgiving Evangelism can bring more honor to Christ than the hidden deceitfulness that the story above sets up.

 1. Don’t surprise your guests

-One way to avoid this situation is to be clear in your invitations to the Thanksgiving party.
+One way to avoid this situation is to be clear in your invitations to the Thanksgiving meal or Friendsgiving gathering.
 Set an expectation ahead of time:

 Mention that you’ll be sharing a little about your faith and why Thanksgiving is important to you.
 Be clear that it’s a personal story and that it will be brief.

-This sets an expectation in the mind of your Thanksgiving party guest that there will be some no-pressure faith sharing happening.
+Clarifying this upfront sets an expectation in the mind of your Thanksgiving party guest that there will be some no-pressure faith-sharing conversation.

 - You might have some ice-breakers that touch on thankful themes.